pwang00/Gram-Schmidt-LLL/README.md

 print(result1)
 ```

-Recently, I also added an implementation for the Lenstra–Lenstra–Lovász (LLL) lattice basis reduction algorithm.
-Its usage is very similar to that of Gram-Schmidt, as shown below:
+The usage of LLL is very similar to that of Gram-Schmidt, as shown below:

 ```python
 l_basis = [vector((3, 4, 5)), vector((6, 7, 8)), vector((9, 10, 11))]